louiscouston/louiscouston.github.io/_pages/mimop.md

 **Leading question:** How quickly does ice melt in lakes and oceans ?

-Ongoing investigation: ****
-{: .notice}

 <details>
 <summary>Topography of the ice/water interface</summary>
  + Is the ice/water interface naturally smooth or rough ?
  + How does interface topography change ice melting ?

-- test 1

 </details>

 ## Collaborators